haraka/Haraka/docs/plugins/dkim_sign.md

     separated by either a comma, colon or semi-colon.
     This is to prevent any tampering of the specified headers.
-    The 'From' header is required to be present by the RFC and will be added if it is missing.
+    The 'From' header is required to be present by the RFC and will be added if missing.

 ## Single Domain Configuration